THE SECRETS OF THE FBI

 Inside the White House of George W. Bush

-An inner sanctum portrayal of a president who is down-to-earth, fundamentally decent, humble, and more intellectually sophisticated and flexible than he is often portrayed. —The Boston Herald
+An inner sanctum portrayal of a president who is down-to-earth, fundamentally decent, humble, and more intellectually sophisticated and flexible than he is often portrayed.—Boston Herald

-This is the best biography of President Bush I've read...Bob Woodward's level of access to officials and insiders may parallel or exceed Kessler's, but Kessler uses the innumerable interviews he conducted to craft his story in a much more interesting way. —The Stanford Review
+This is the best biography of President Bush I've read...Bob Woodward's level of access to officials and insiders may parallel or exceed Kessler's, but Kessler uses the innumerable interviews he conducted to craft his story in a much more interesting way.—Stanford Review

 THE CIA AT WAR